Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 \subsubsection{Gain-loss modulation}

-Instead of applying dynamic modulation to the real part of the permittivity, as in the waveguide devices discussed in previous sections, \cite{PhysRevA.99.013824} considered dynamic modulation of the the imaginary part of the permittivity, i.e. the gain and loss of a waveguide.
+Instead of applying dynamic modulation to the real part of the permittivity, as in the waveguide devices discussed in previous sections, \cite{PhysRevA.99.013824} considered a device where dynamic modulation was applied to the imaginary part of the permittivity, i.e. the gain and loss of a waveguide.
 Like the photonic transition described in the previous section, the gain-loss modulated isolator also utilizes different spatial modes of the waveguide.
-However, unlike the photonic transition, such a structure shows qualitatively and quantitatively different nonreciprocal characteristics.